helloSystem/docs/developer/application-bundles.md

 Many desktop environments use XDG-style `.desktop` files to figure out which application a given window belongs to but since helloSystem is using `.app` bundles and `.AppDir` application directories this approach is not sufficient since such applications normally do not install XDG-style `.desktop` files in central locations.

-Docks (and other similar applciations) can find the icon that belongs to a window on the screen by the following procedure:
+Docks (and other similar applications) can find the icon that belongs to a window on the screen by the following procedure:

 1. Get the Window IDs of the windows on the screen from Xorg (to simulate this, you can use the `xprop` tool)
 1. Get the process ID (PID) that has launched the window with this ID from the `_NET_WM_PID` property of the Xorg window